History, tourist information, and nearby accommodation

 Attraction Type: Historic House

 Location: On the B4066 5 miles south of Stroud.
 Free parking.
-Discounted entry to English Heritage members
+Discounted entry to English Heritage and National Trust members

 Website: Woodchester Mansion